jstat/jstat/doc/md/distributions.md

 Returns the value of x in the cdf of the Kumaraswamy distribution with parameters a and b.

+#### jStat.kumaraswamy.inv( p, alpha, beta )

+Returns the inverse of the Kumaraswamy PDF.
+This function corresponds to qkumar(p, alpha, beta) in R's VGAM package.

 #### jStat.kumaraswamy.mean( alpha, beta )

 Returns the value of the mean of the Kumaraswamy distribution with parameters a and b.